tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 #### Targets

-The standard format for _Guilty Gear -Strive-_ (and most other fighting games) is played over a best of 3 'rounds' known as a 'game', although referred to 'set/match' in the project.
-While most gauges reset between rounds critically 'Burst' is actually carried over throughout the game i.e. if used in round 1 it may not be available for round 2.
+The standard format for _Guilty Gear -Strive-_ (and most other fighting games) is played over a best of 3 'rounds' known as a 'game', although referred to as 'set/match' in the project.
+While most gauges reset between rounds, critically, 'Burst' is actually carried over throughout the game i.e. if used in round 1 it may not be available for round 2.
 This necessitates 2 **target** variables, _Round Win_ and _Set Win_ and therefore most likely 2 machine learning models.

 | Column Name  | Type      | Description               |
 | ------------ | --------- | ------------------------- |